The Credit Handbook

 Ask for a Deferment or Forbearance

 If you are having trouble paying a student loan, work with your lender before you default.
 Two options include deferment and forbearance.
 Deferment is a legal right you have to postpone payment if you meet the criteria for deferment.
 Examples might include going back to school or the birth of a child.
 Forbearance is when you ask the lender for a temporary break in payments or a reduction in payments.
-The lender may grant your request for a forbearance, but the lender is not obligated to do so.
+The lender may grant your request for a forbearance, but is not obligated to do so.
 Students usually use forbearance if they don’t qualify for a deferment.
 Either of these options buys you a little time to get back on your feet financially.
 However, you still owe the money you borrowed, and when the deferment or forbearance ends, you will again be making monthly student loan payments.

 Work directly with your school or other lender to request a deferment or forbearance.
 Remember, you must continue to pay your loans until you receive notice that your request has been approved.
 If you stop paying when you apply for deferment or forbearance, you may end up in default, and then not qualify for the deferment or forbearance.